 7. enabling capabilities.
+2

-The objectives of the program are to support innovative SMEs undertaking projects in NRF priority areas to:
+The objectives of the Industry Growth Program are to support innovative SMEs undertaking projects in NRF priority areas to:

 - commercialise their ideas into new products, processes and services and grow their operations - improve their ability to engage in, or increase, their national and/or international trading operations - better position them to seek future investment and further scaling opportunities, including through the NRF where relevant.